Please ensure Javascript is enabled for purposes of website accessibility

 General

 Whether or not you need a trust depends on your individual circumstances and goals.
 Trusts can offer additional benefits and flexibility in estate planning, such as privacy, asset protection, and the ability to avoid probate.
 However, setting up a trust can be a complex process that often requires the expertise of an experienced attorney.
 We recommend consulting with a professional to determine if a trust is the right option for you.
 In the meantime, creating a will on wills.com provides immediate protection and ensures your wishes are legally documented.
 You can always revisit and update your estate plan to include a trust in the future if needed.
+Learn more about trusts here.

-Wills.com offers significant benefits for genealogy enthusiasts.
+Genealogy is the study and tracing of family histories and lineages, Wills.com offers significant benefits for genealogy enthusiasts.
 By creating a state-specific legal will on our platform, individuals can document and preserve important family information, such as lineage, relationships, and inheritance details.
 This valuable resource can serve as a historical record for future generations, providing insights into family history and genealogy.
 Additionally, our secure digital storage solutions, such as Vaultly, enable users to safely store and share relevant documents and records, further enhancing the genealogical research process.

 At Wills.com, we understand the importance of ensuring your complete satisfaction before requesting payment.
 You will only be asked to make a payment after you have carefully proofread your will and are fully satisfied with the state-specific legal document we have helped you create.
 The payment process will be initiated when you are ready to execute your will by signing it.